BroadbandForum/usp/docs/resources/typst-template.typ

   let copyright = [#sym.copyright The Broadband Forum.
 All rights reserved]

   // set the page properties
-  set page(
+  // XXX smallcaps doesn't work for all fonts (sometimes you need to use a different font);
+  //     in a future Typst version, missing smallcaps will be emulated set page(
     paper: paper,
     margin: margin,